biometricITC/cPP-biometrics/input/Bio cPP.md

 1.1 Objective of Document
 ---------------------
-This document presents the Common Criteria (CC) collaborative Protection Profile (cPP) to express the security functional requirements (SFRs) and security assurance requirements (SARs) for a mobile biometric verification on the mobile device.
+This document presents the Common Criteria (CC) collaborative Protection Profile (cPP) to express the security functional requirements (SFRs) and security assurance requirements (SARs) for a mobile biometric enrolment and verification on the mobile device.
 The Evaluation activities that specify the actions the evaluator performs to determine if a product satisfies the SFRs captured within this cPP are described in \[SD\].

 1.2 Scope of Document
 -----------------